 Finding oneself caught in the haze of fear and destruction, or worse part of the body count, no longer seems like an unreasonable concern.
 It feels like an ever-present possibility.

 The reality: the likelihood that any one person will be a victim of such horror is still statistically very small.
 You’re more likely to get hit by a car or fall off a ladder in your own backyard (assuming you have one, of course).

 Everyone has their own threshold for risk and that’s fair.
 But if you’ve already made reservations, or were considering a trip to Turkey but now you’re on the fence, my two cents: go.

-Not only will you have an amazing adventure, your patronage will help a country that’s in need.
-The attacks, besides the havoc they wreaked on the victims and their families, have effected thousands in Turkey as tourism collapses.
+Not only will you have an amazing adventure, but your patronage will also help a country that’s in need.
+The attacks, besides the havoc they wreaked on the victims and their families, have affected thousands in Turkey as tourism collapses.
 Businesses and families have already been devastated and it will only get worse.
-So consider a visit as far more than just your own enjoyment, think of it as a way to help those in need and a F-U to those who would have it otherwise.
+So consider a visit as far more than just your own enjoyment, think of it as a way to help those in need and an F-U to those who would have it otherwise.